dtcenter/METexpress/README.md

 To build these apps you use the included build script.
 Be sure to set the environment varaiables listed in the dependencies section above.
 ### steps:
-#### Build dependecies
- - It is expected that you have a standard linux build environment, i.e. make C C++ compiler etc
- - It is expected that you have a recent NPM and node.js installed.
- - You must have a github repository that you can push images into.
 #### first either ....
 - git clone https://github.com/dtcenter/METexpress [yourMETexpressDir]
 or if you have previously cloned the build directory...